Does an alcoholic drink help you sleep better during periods of insomnia, or when life seems particularly stressful?

 1. An alcoholic drink before bed can help you fall asleep faster.
 This appears to be the case regardless of the amount you drink.

-2. Medium (equivalent to about 3 glasses of wine) to high amounts of alcohol affect the type of sleep and sleep pattern.
-For example:
+4. Medium (equivalent to about 3 glasses of wine) to high amounts of alcohol can be particularly disruptive to your sleep pattern, for example:

-- A high dosage of alcohol can significantly reduce the amount of the important Rapid Eye Movement (REM) sleep phase in the first 3-4 hours of your sleep.
+- A high dosage of alcohol can significantly reduce the amount REM sleep in the first half of your sleep.

 - It can increase your initial deep sleep, but result in more wakings in the later stages of sleep.

-- There can be an increase in slow-wave sleep in the first half of the night.
-This sleep phase is associated with regenerative tasks, such as repairing tissue, building bone and muscle
+- There can be an increase in slow wave sleep in the first half of the night.